intelligent-control-lab/Literature/README.md

 # Data Format

 In addition to including normal BibTeX fields such as `key`, `author`, `title`, `year`, we added the following entries:
-1. `id`: a unique number following a character.
+1. `index`: a unique number following a character.
 The character specifies catagories and the number follows chronical order.
 We use the following categories.
 ```
 C: conference
 J: journal